harshnehal1996/Self-Driving-Vehicle-With-Carla/RL_local_planner/README.md

 * **Model**
 	* Implemented Actor critic method
 	* The networks are not shared.
 Both processes data from Conv nets to linear layers
 	* Actor outputs in discrete space in which it chooses one of the pre-generated spline curve(polynomial spirals).
-Each spirals are constained to have zero derivative and curvature at the end points which means that any series of choices will produce double differentiable curve.
+Each spirals are constained to have zero value for the curvature and its derivative at the end points.
+This means that any series of spiral choices will produce double differentiable overall curve.
 The plot below shows the spirals with y vs x displacement
 	![img](../images/paths.png)